NerdWalletOSS/epic-state-subscriptions/README.md

 ```

 Then supply the config to the `createStateSubscriptionEpics` epic generator method which creates an array of epics to be included
 in your Redux-Observable `combineEpics` method alongside your other epics.
-If you have not used Redux-Observable epics before, read about them [here](https://redux-observable.js.org/docs/basics/Epics.html).

 ```
 import { createStateSubscriptionEpics } from 'epic-state-subscriptions';